Yemeni peace process: 2023

 On 20 March 2023, the United Nations and the International Committee of the Red Cross reported that the Yemeni government and the Houthis agreed to release 887 detainees, following 10 days of negotiations in Switzerland.
 Both parties also agreed to visitation rights in detention facilities and likely more prisoner swaps in the near future.
-Hans Grundberg, the UN's special envoy for Yemen said that things are finally moving “in the right direction” toward a resolution of the conflict.
+Hans Grundberg, the UN's special envoy for Yemen said that things are finally moving "in the right direction" toward a resolution of the conflict.
 The possible end to a devastating war in the region comes after the recent Saudi-Iranian rapprochement mediated by China a week earlier.
 On 14 April 2023, former chief of staff Mahmoud al-Subaihi and intelligence chief and Hadi's brother Nasser were released by the Houthis as part of a prisoner swap with the Yemeni government.

 Despite the Houthi involvement in the 2023 Israel–Hamas war, Saudi Arabia and Yemen continued to advance the U.N-led peace process with Yemen, which is largely controlled by the Houthis.
 But there is growing fear by the Gulf states that attacks by Houthis on cargo ships in the Red Sea could further endanger the signing of a peace agreement.
 In order not to jeopardise these negotiations, Arab nations in the area did not join Operation Prosperity Guardian, a multinational military entente to protect the important shipping route.
 The U.S. and European powers are actively interested in a de-escalation with Yemen but their efforts are equally challenged by these attacks.
 Additionally, the U.S. had accused Iran of directly supplying the Houthis with equipment that facilitates drone and rocket attacks on freighters in the Red Sea, highlighting the complexity of a regional peace agreement after the onset of the Israel-Hamas conflict.

+2025–2026

+High-level diplomatic talks began in Oman in December 2025 with representatives from both governments to discuss a prisoner swap involving approximately 2,900 detainees.
+Following the groundwork laid in that discussion, the parties entered a 14-week negotiation period in Amman, Jordan to flesh out details.
+Both sides agreed on the specific names and identities of those to be released to ensure the exchange was balanced.
+This process was conducted under the oversight of U.N.
+Special Envoy to Yemen Hans Grundberg and representatives of the International Committee of the Red Cross (ICRC).

+On May 14, 2026, following the negotiations, both governments sign a deal to release nearly 1,700 detainees in the largest prisoner swap in the war's history.
+The Houthi head of the Prisoner's Affairs committee said that 1,100 of the detainees are Houthi-affiliated, while the remaining 580 from the other side include seven Saudis and 20 Sudanese nationals.
+The ICRC was chosen to facilitate the repatriation process for both sides.